Fa1sall/Intel-Industrial-Training-2024-Finetuning-Llama-2-7b-hf/README.md

 LLM Model to create a Custom Chatbot”

 ### Introduction
-This project focuses on creating a custom chatbot using pretrained Llama-2-7b-chat-hf and perform finetuning with the standford alapaca dataset and LLM inference on a CPU.
+This project focuses on creating a custom chatbot using pretrained Llama-2-7b-chat-hf and perform finetuning with the standford alpaca dataset and LLM inference on a CPU.